deviodigital/dispensary-age-verification/readme.txt

 4. All of the available customizer options in the Pro version

 == Changelog ==

+= 2.3 =
+*   Added 2 new filters for before/after the popup content in `public/class-dispensary-age-verification-public.php`
+*   Updated the popup to include the before/after filters in `public/js/dispensary-age-verification-public.js`
+*   Updated the popup background image CSS in `public/class-dispensary-age-verification-public.php`
+*   Updated text strings for localization in `languages/dispensary-age-verification.pot`
+*   General code cleanup in multiple files

 = 2.2 =
 *   Added `avwp_localize_script_translation_array` filter in `public/class-dispensary-age-verification-public.php`